yorkie-team/yorkie/design/mongodb-sharding.md

 **Limited Scalability due to High Value Frequency of `project_id`**

-When there are the limited number of projects, it's likely for data to be concetrated on the small number of chunks and shards.
+When there are a limited number of projects, it's likely for the data to be concentrated on a small number of chunks and shards.
-This may limit scalability of MongoDB clusters, which means adding more shards becomes ineffective.
+This may limit the scalability of MongoDB clusters, which means adding more shards becomes ineffective.

 Using a composite shard key like `(project_id, key)` can resolve this issue.
 After that, it's possible to split large chunks by `key` values, and migrate the splitted chunks to newly added shards.